csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 ever bind onto `.js-*` classes, so these would typically never get grouped, but you may hit problems elsewhere.
 Again, your mileage may vary.

+Todd did follow up with:

+> Adding classes is okay, even with ‘nested’ grouping […] if you’re using
+> `.js-*` then you’ll be fine.

 ## To use, or not to use?

 This is entirely up to you.
 I’ve been using it on all builds recently, and I’m